-"Leismer Project 3" a SAGD expansion phase of the Leismer assets with a production capacity of up to 40,000 bbl/d.
+"Leismer Project 3" means an expansion phase of the Leismer assets by up to 40,000 bbl/d of production capacity.
+This phase will increase the total facility capacity to 80,000 bbl/d.

 "Light Crude Oil" or "light crude oil" means crude oil with a relative density greater than 31.1 degrees API gravity.